 Why you should have a written policy for your employees covering acceptable use of the internet and email.
 A draft acceptable use policy is included.
-If your business is in the West Yorkshire, Newcastle and London area we, at Freedom Accountancy, can provide you with assistance or any additional information required.
+At Freedom Accountancy, we can provide you with assistance or any additional information required.

 Any such policies should form part of the contract of employment – to the extent that any breaches of the policy could result in disciplinary action, and in some cases even dismissal.